Haejoon-lee/Computational-Photography-Assingment-5/README.md

 # Computational-Photography-Assingment-5
-Each problem has a jupyter note file.
+Each jupyter note file is for problems it handled.
 '3Dplot.py' is the code used for interactively plotting 3D reconstruction.